Christ-GUEDEGBE/COFFEE-SHOP-SALES/README.md

 ## Key Features

+In the google drive folder i've just give previously there's a power point file that summarize all this field, you can go on and check it.

 *   **Executive Summary:**
     *   Overall sales revenue, profit margin, and customer count.
     *   Month-over-month and year-over-year growth trends.